algernon/dh-exec/README.md

 This collection provides solutions for the following tasks:

-* Expanding variables in various [debhelper][1] files (either from the environment, or variables known to dpkg-architecture - including multi-arch ones)
+* Expanding variables in various [debhelper][1] files (either from the environment, or variables known to **dpkg-architecture**(1) - including multi-arch ones)
 * An extension to dh_install, that supports renaming files during the copy process, using an extended syntax.

  [1]: http://kitenet.net/~joey/code/debhelper/